Unusual and/or Unidentified Band Instruments

 This clarinet has been in the family of it's owner, since it was new.
 It is thought to have been an experimental model, and was manufactured by the Triebert Co., in Paris France.
 There is no identifiable serial, or model number on the instrument.
 The clarinet owner's grandfather, purchased the instrument (new) while in Paris, in the late 1800's.

-Thanks to Pat Hooper (Band Director at Prairie Hill School, South Beloit, IL.) for making this instrument available for display.
+Thanks to Pat Hooper (retired Band Director from Prairie Hill School, South Beloit, IL.) for making this instrument available for display.

 Remember the "double bell euphonium" that is mentioned in "The Music Man"?
 This is what one looks like.